 Brush Pen Calligraphy Resources

 I eventually plan to have brush pen versions of all of the dip pen Learn Calligraphy worksheets available.
-At this point in time, I just have one brush pen worksheet, and that’s the Kaitlin Style.
-The main difference between the Kaitlin Style dip pen worksheet and the Kaitlin Style brush pen worksheet is the size and technique difference.
-Letters in the brush pen worksheet are larger to accommodate a brush pen, and the instructions and letter formation arrows were designed for a brush pen.
+At this point in time, I have two brush pen worksheets, and those are the Janet Style and the Kaitlin Style.
+The main difference between these worksheets and their dip pen counterparts is the size and technique difference.
+Letters in the brush pen worksheets are larger to accommodate a brush pen, and the instructions and letter formation arrows were designed specifically for brush pens.

 I also have several free resources that you can use to practice your brush pen calligraphy.
 These include: